 Beeston FC look forward to an exciting future as work begins on new clubhouse

-It’s been a long road, but Beeston FC have finally reached the total needed to build a new clubhouse and renovate the old Plessey sports ground at Trent Vale.
+It has been a long road but Beeston FC have finally reached the total needed to build a new clubhouse and renovate the old Plessey sports ground at Trent Vale.

-We’ve been covering the Bees for several years now, during which time they’ve been trying to raise money to receive a grant from the Football Association and the Premier League.
+We have been covering the Bees for several years now during which time they have been trying to raise money to receive a grant from the Football Association and the Premier League.

 The near £500,000 grant will cover a large amount of the £600,000 cost of the project which will benefit both the club and the local community.

-Long term Beeston residents will know that the site has plenty of history to it, none more so than Ray Walker who used to feature for the old Plessey football team whilst his daughter went on to play netball at the same location.
+Long term Beeston residents will know that the site has plenty of history to it and none more so than Ray Walker who used to feature for the old Plessey football team whilst his daughter went on to play netball at the same location.

 With the site having been abandoned for decades, Ray is delighted to see that work is beginning to hopefully bring the ground back to its former glory.

 He said: “I’m glad that somebody picked it up.